riyasehgal-codes/daily-log/March-2026/day-23.md

 ### What I Learned
 - Practiced Logarithms for NIMCET preparation
+- Explored Tableau basics for data visualization
-- Gained deeper understanding of two-pointer and matrix traversal techniques
+- Strengthened understanding of two-pointer and matrix traversal techniques

 ### What I Practiced / Built
 - Solved LeetCode Problem 240 (Search a 2D Matrix II)